Skip to main content

 2. Click Apply to save your changes.

-6. Go to the Templates tab, where you can add PowerShell notification templates for specific scenarios in this notification system.
+6. Optional: Go to the Templates tab, where you can add PowerShell notification templates for specific scenarios in this notification system.

 For this example, we'll create two templates: Twilio SMS and Twilio WhatsApp.